Installation Guide - On-premises

 Graphical user interface, application Description automatically generated

-For configuring the system administration settings using UI, refer to System Management.
+To configure system administration settings using the UI, refer to System Management.

 For connections that require mutual TLS (for example, Node Agent communication), the public certificate must include a SAN that begins with the following: